ahmedadel56/ahmedadel56.github.io/README.md

 Give a star if you like this project!

 # Acknowledgments
-* Hat tip to anyone whose code was used
+* Hat tip to anyone who's code was used
 * Inspiration
 * etc

 # License
-This Project is https://github.com/ahmedadel56 lincensed
+This Project is https://github.com/ahmedadel56 licensed